-EBITDA, segment operating profit and the related margins decreased as the favorable impact of higher revenues was more than offset by higher expenses, which included higher investments in growth businesses and severance charges.
-Additionally, the prior period benefited from lower than expected bonus and commission costs.
-Foreign exchange benefited EBITDA and segment operating profit margins by 130bp and 120bp, respectively, compared to the prior-year period.
+EBITDA, segment operating profit and the related margins decreased in both periods primarily driven by higher expenses, which included charges related to certain long-term contracts in Tax & Accounting's Government business and higher investments in growth businesses.
+Additionally, the six-month period results reflected higher 2016 severance charges and a difficult comparable to the prior-year period, which benefited from lower than expected bonus and commission costs.
+Both of these items offset the impact of higher revenues.
+Foreign exchange benefited EBITDA and segment operating profit margins by 120bp and 60bp, respectively, in the second quarter and benefited EBITDA and segment operating profit margins by 120bp and 110bp, respectively, in the six-month period, compared to the prior-year periods.